 Overview and History

 Hidden Lake is a man-made waterbody partially within Shoreview Park.
-The lake was built about 100 years ago when Boeing Creek was dammed to create a private fishing pond and small hatchery.
+The lake was built in 1920 when Boeing Creek was dammed to create a private fishing pond and small hatchery.
 At this time the creek's watershed was largely undeveloped.
 Since then, major development along Aurora Avenue N has greatly increased storm runoff flows to the creek.
 Increased flows, in turn, have caused erosion issues within the Boeing Creek ravine.
 Studies have found that ravine side slope soil washed down into the creek by erosion ends up as sediment in Hidden Lake.

-Before Shoreline was founded, King County built projects to address erosion in Boeing Creek.
-These projects included channel armoring (1974) and the M1 dam (1983) near Shoreline Community College, and the North Boeing Creek Pond in Boeing Creek Park.
+Before Shoreline was founded, King County built projects intended to lessen erosion in Boeing Creek.
+These projects included channel armoring (1974) and the M1 dam (1983) near Shoreline Community College, and the North Boeing Creek Pond in Boeing Creek Park (1990).
 The original Hidden Lake Dam eventually failed.
 The former lake was filled with sediment by 1970 and later overgrown with trees.
 In 1996 King County built a new dam and re-established Hidden Lake.

 Sediment entered the new lake much faster than expected.
 From 2002 to 2013, the City spent over $600,000 to dredge the lake seven times to remove sediment.
 On September 8, 2014, City Council discussed results of a Hidden Lake Management Plan Feasibility Study.
 They authorized staff to stop dredging the lake and begin looking into removing the Hidden Lake dam.
 No sediment has been removed since the summer of 2013.

 Hidden Lake is expected to fill naturally with sediment within a few years.
 Storms play a major role in how much sediment arrives.
 Once the lake fills itself, the dam cannot be counted upon to safely pass Boeing Creek flows.
 This scenario would create a dangerous flood risk to NW Innis Arden Way and nearby properties.
 A program to watch sediment levels in the lake was started in 2016.

 On May 23, 2016, City Council discussed the results of an Alternatives Analysis.
-They supported a proposed plan to remove the dam, replace the NW Innis Arden Way culverts, and restore Boeing Creek in the lake, dam, and culvert area.
+They supported a proposed plan to remove the dam, replace the NW Innis Arden Way culverts, and restore Boeing Creek within the lake, dam, and culvert area.